yhbyhb/CarND-MPC-Project/README.md

 Eigen::VectorXd state(6);
 state << px, py, psi, v, cte, epsi;
 ```
+After updating initial state of vehicle state with above codes, the MPC procedure is applied.

 ### Cost Function parameters
 For smooth steering, I tuned the cost function that affects steering.
 In line 74 of `MPC.cpp`, Multiplying that part by 1500 influenced the solver into keeping sequential steering values closer together.